Stainless steel, PDV Rose gold or Titanium coating

 The Chronograph model as expected combines sophistication with a powerful and extremely stylish aesthetic.
 It comes with a tachymeter or engine turned bezel options, the chronograph complication on the differing dial colour options mean it is the perfect companion for any activity or outdoor occasion.

-All Raymond Weil Freelancer watches in the collection come at a 42mm size.
+The Raymond Weil Freelancer watches in the collection come at a 42mm size.
 Despite its large size, it still seems to fit well on most wrists.
 The scale of the timepiece provides a convenient fit and the dial edge is appropriately robust to read.
 The case for the watch is either made up of stainless steel or stainless steel with PVD coating/plating (black or gold variants).

 Only the Freelancer Chronograph model comes with a slightly different case outlay, as it sports a Tachymeter bezel alongside dual-pushers on either side of the screw-down crown.